Adam I. Klein

 Mr. LeBlanc is a member of the American Law Institute.
 He holds an A.B. with honors from Princeton University, M.P.A. from Harvard University, J.D. from The Yale Law School, and an LL.M. from the University of Cambridge.

 Mr. LeBlanc’s current term ends on January 29, 2022.

-Aditya Bamzai is a Board Member of the Privacy and Civil Liberties Oversight Board.
+Aditya Bamzai is a former Board Member of the Privacy and Civil Liberties Oversight Board.
 He also teaches and writes about civil procedure, administrative law, federal courts, national security law and computer crime.
 He joined the University of Virginia School of Law’s faculty as an associate professor in June 2016.
 His work has been published or is forthcoming in the Yale Law Journal, the University of Chicago Law Review, the George Washington University Law Review and the Missouri Law Review, among other journals.
 He has argued cases relating to the separation of powers and national security in the U.S. Supreme Court, Foreign Intelligence Surveillance Court of Review, D.C.
 Circuit and other federal courts of appeals.

 Before entering the academy, Bamzai served as an attorney-adviser in the Office of Legal Counsel of the U.S. Department of Justice, and as an appellate attorney in both private practice and for the National Security Division of the Department of Justice.
 Earlier in his career, he was a law clerk to Justice Antonin Scalia of the U.S. Supreme Court and to Judge Jeffrey Sutton of the U.S. Court of Appeals for the Sixth Circuit.
 He is a graduate of Yale University and of the University of Chicago Law School, where he was the editor-in-chief of the law review.